24 Jul 2021

 • 1 x Grey-back Storm Petrel (rarely seen this far north)

-• 1 x Brown (Subantarctic) Skua (rarely seen this far north)
+• 1 x Brown (Subantarctic) Skua (not often seen this far north)

-During the trip we saw 18 different seabird species, and enjoyed watching around 1,000 seabirds in total.
+During the tour we saw 18 different seabird species, and enjoyed watching around 1,000 seabirds in total.
 An awesome day out.
 The full seabird species list is below.

-If you’re interested in coming out to The Petrel Station then check out the upcoming trip dates and get in touch – it’s always a great day out.
+If you’re interested in coming out to The Petrel Station then check out the upcoming seabird tour dates and get in touch – it’s always a great day out.

-Here’s the full trip results from the day:
+Here’s the full tour results from the day:

 Seabirds seen: